webboty/Dexter-Wiki/set-parameter-oplet.md

    </tr>

  <tr>
    <td colspan=3><a name="HomeOffset"><b>HomeOffset</b></a>: Added <a href="https://github.com/HaddingtonDynamics/Dexter/commit/4c506d60a42ed31d4acc35f74e6f6262ac6a78e5#diff-a940a548ba41bc988f99d51fd02f21de">2019/10/10</a>.
 Set an offset for each joint.
 This defaults to zero.
-The values are subtracted before any PID movement ('P' or 'C' oplet) and are added back into measured angles or step angles when reporting status.
+The values are _subtracted_ before any PID movement ('P' or 'C' oplet) and are added back into measured angles or step angles when reporting status.
+So a positive offset moves the joint in the negative direction.
 Experimental.
-Do not use.
+[Example](https://github.com/HaddingtonDynamics/Dexter/commit/4c506d60a42ed31d4acc35f74e6f6262ac6a78e5#commitcomment-43499390)
       </td>
    </tr>
  <tr>